nextcloud/documentation/admin_manual/installation/ucs_installation.rst

 Manually by download
 """"""""""""""""""""

-Download the integration packages `from our website`_ and install them from within your download folder (note: the package owncloud-unsupported is optional) via command line:
+Download the integration packages `from the UCS repository`_ and install them from within your download folder (note: the package owncloud-unsupported is optional) via command line: